shadowc/jsfusion/docs/03_Component_Props_and_PropTypes.md

     setPropTypes() {
         return {
             count: {
-                type: Number, // Types can be Number, String, Object or Array
+                // Types can be Number, String, Object or Array
+                type: Number,
-                defaultValue: 0,  // If you need a default value, you can assign it here
+                // If you need a default value, you can assign it here
+                defaultValue: 0,
-                required: true,  // Set this to true if you want to enforce your DOM element to always provide this prop's initial value
+                // Set this to true if you want to enforce your DOM element
+                // to always provide this prop's initial value, however, this
+                // won't be enforced if the prop has a default value set.
+                required: true,
             }
         };
     }